Traditional African and African-American art are a diverse expression of our social commentary and cultural heritage.

 Romare Bearden’s collages are renowned for their dynamic compositions, blending photographs, magazine clippings, and painted paper to portray African-American life and history.
 His technique of layering and juxtaposition creates a rich tapestry of cultural narratives and personal experiences.

-Pascal Mpeck and Cheikh Tidiane Keita bring modern African perspectives into their works.
+Pascal Mpeck and Cheikh Tidiane Keita (below) bring modern African perspectives into their works.
 Keita’s paintings often incorporate traditional motifs with contemporary themes, using bold colors and abstract forms to explore modern African identity.
 He playfully merges traditional African patterns with modern artistic sensibilities.

 One People, One Root